Big Fish (musical): Plot

-In Edward and Sandra's shed in Alabama, Sandra tells Will that although he and Edward can be a handful, she loves them both ("Two Men in My Life").
-They go to their backyard, and Josephine appears entertained by Edward's stories.
-She is enamored by his life and stories and wishes to hear them all, so he launches into another tale of his high school days.
-He was the hero of his small town, Ashton, and was the boyfriend of the head cheerleader, Jenny Hill ("Ashton's Favorite Son").
-The town of Ashton, Alabama, is scared by a giant living in a nearby cave, so to get to the bottom of the situation, Edward volunteers to go talk to him.
-He has no fear because he knows he would not be killed by the giant.
-The Witch told him exactly how he would go, and this is not it.
-He goes to the cave and introduces himself to the giant, named Karl, and convinces him to join him on a journey away from Ashton ("Out There on the Road").
+Sandra tells Will that although he and Edward can be a handful, she loves them both ("Two Men in My Life").
+Edward tells her another story about how he was the hero of his small town, Ashton, and was the boyfriend of the head cheerleader, Jenny Hill ("Ashton's Favorite Son").

+The town of Ashton, Alabama, is scared by a giant living in a nearby cave, so Edward volunteers to go talk to him.
+He introduces himself to the giant, named Karl, and convinces him to join him on a journey away from Ashton ("Out There on the Road").

-Back in the present, Josephine and Will are looking through Edward's old files.
-Josephine is excitedly talking about Edward's stories while Will expresses his concern that his father will die and he will not know who he is.
-Josephine suggests that if he makes a list of his father's stories and each of their morals, he will learn what kind of a person his father really is.
-He begins listing some of them, but is interrupted when Josephine finds a deed to a house in Ashton signed by Jenny Hill and Edward.
-She thinks this proves that Edward must be telling the truth, but Will denies it and questions why the deed exists in the first place.
+Back in the present, Josephine finds a deed to a house in Ashton signed by Jenny Hill and Edward.
+She thinks this proves that Edward must be telling the truth, but Will denies it.
 However, Josephine's interest sparks a conversation of Edward and Sandra's meeting.
 While Will believes they met in college, Josephine explains that is not what Edward told her.
-Will asks which version of the story she was told, and there is another flashback: Edward has taken Karl to try out for a circus.
+Will asks which version of the story she was told, and there is another flashback.

+Edward has taken Karl to try out for a circus.
 When they get there, three girls are auditioning with their song and dance routine ("Little Lamb from Alabama").
 Edward notices one of the girls, Sandra, and it is love at first sight ("Time Stops").
-He convinces the ringmaster, Amos Calloway, to hire Karl, and then agrees to work for the circus for free in exchange for one clue about Sandra each month ("Closer to Her").
-After three years of working at the circus, Edward asks why he will not tell him her name, and Amos says that "secrets are the backbone of society."
-Later that night, Edward finds Amos in his true form: a werewolf.
-Upon learning Amos' big secret, Edward finally convinces him to tell him what he wants to know.
-Her name is Sandra Templeton, she goes to Auburn University, and she loves daffodils.
+He convinces the ringmaster to hire Karl, and then agrees to work for the circus for free in exchange for one clue about Sandra each month ("Closer to Her").
+After three years of working at the circus, Edward finds Amos in his true form: a werewolf.
+Upon learning Amos' big secret, Edward finally convinces him to tell him what he wants to know: Her name is Sandra Templeton, she goes to Auburn University, and she loves daffodils.